verekia/js-stack-from-scratch/tutorial/7-client-webpack/README.md

 import 'babel-polyfill';
 ```

-Including the polyfill adds about 300KB to your bundle, so don't do this if you're not using any of the features it covers!
+Including the polyfill adds some weight to your bundle, so add it only if you use the features it covers.
+In order to provide some solid boilerplate code with this tutorial, I am including it and it will appear in code samples in the next chapters.

 ## Webpack